tangentsoft/mysqlpp/HACKERS.md

 process that turns a fresh MySQL++ repository checkout into something you can build and hack on is called bootstrapping.

 Boostrapping is best done on a modern Unix type platform: Linux, OS X, BSD, Solaris...any version released since 2005 or so.

-It's possible to do it on Windows, but much harder; we cover the options below in a separate section.
+It's possible to [bootstrap MySQL++ on Windows](#winbs), but it’s much harder.

 Two of the tools you need to do this are commonly available on Unixy systems, at least as an option: Perl 5, and GNU Autoconf 1.59 or higher.